 kept in an identifiable form no longer than necessary for the purpose

-Our lawful basis for processing your personal data is GDPR Article 6(1)(e), which allows us to process personal data when this is necessary to perform our public tasks as a regulator.
+Our lawful basis for processing your personal data is UK GDPR Article 6(1)(e), which allows us to process personal data when this is necessary to perform our public tasks as a regulator.

 Yellow Card reports require some information about the individual affected.
 If you are submitting a report about yourself, the information will relate to you and include some special category personal data, such as information about your health or ethnicity.
-The lawful bases we rely on to process special category personal data are Article 9(2)(i) of the GDPR and Schedule 1 part 1(3) of the DPA, both of which enable us to process such information when it is necessary for reasons of the public interest in the area of public health.
+The lawful bases we rely on to process special category personal data are Article 9(2)(i) of the UK GDPR and Schedule 1 part 1(3) of the DPA, both of which enable us to process such information when it is necessary for reasons of the public interest in the area of public health.

-Where we share Yellow Card data for scientific or public health research purposes, we rely on GDPR Article 9(2)(j) as our lawful basis for processing special category personal data and Schedule 1 part 1(4) of the DPA.
+Where we share Yellow Card data for scientific or public health research purposes, we rely on UK GDPR Article 9(2)(j) as our lawful basis for processing special category personal data and Schedule 1 part 1(4) of the DPA.
 These bases permit us to process personal data for these purposes where it is in the public interest, subject to appropriate safeguards to protect your rights and freedoms.

 We encourage reports from the individual affected, their friends and relatives, healthcare professionals and manufacturers of medical devices – anyone may submit a Yellow Card on their own or someone else’s behalf.